Mink farming history

 Farmed mink is the single most important fur type produced in North America today, in terms of the number of pelts produced and the value of the fur.

-In the United States, there are some 275 mink farms in 23 states across the USA produce about 4 million pelts annually, with a farm-gate value of more than $200 million.
+In the United States, there are some 275 mink farms in 23 states producing about 4 million pelts annually, with a farm-gate value of more than $200 million.
 Wisconsin is the leading mink-producing state, generating well over 1 million pelts.
 Other important producers are Utah, Idaho, Oregon and Minnesota.
 (Source: Fur Commission USA, 2017.)

 A year on a mink farm